-The Metropolitan Council, the Twin Cities regional metropolitan planning organization, administers the Regional Solicitation program, a competitive process where federal transportation funds are allocated to local governments, state agencies, and transit providers to fund regional transportation needs.
+The Metropolitan Council, the Twin Cities regional metropolitan planning organization, administers the Regional Solicitation program (federal STBGP funds), a competitive process where federal STBGP funds are allocated to local governments, state agencies, and transit providers to fund regional transportation needs.
 In 2020, this Project received \$3.5 million to address safety and congestion issues at the intersection of US 212 and CSAH 51.